If you’re lucky enough to get a second chance at something, don’t waste it.

 What a beautiful spot: golden leaves holding onto the branches, trying not to let go even though winter was fast approaching.
 The drawbridge dominated the view to our left and the lake infinitely flowed to our right.
 The water was clear at the edge, which is always the most inviting, even when you know it will be like taking an ice bath if you were to venture in.

-We then walked up Phinney Avenue and stopped for some free samples at Theo Chocolate before heading back towards Fremont Street, the main thoroughfare.
+We then walked up Phinney Avenue and stopped for some free samples at Theo Chocolate.
+Next we headed back towards Fremont Street, the main thoroughfare.
 There are some good looking dining options in the area and trendy boutiques, but the chief drawcard is the weirdness.
 First up is a controversial Lenin Statue (bigger than anticipated).
 Then there is the infamous Fremont Troll hiding under the Aurora Bridge with car-crushing abilities.
 Next up is the rocket ship attached to Burnt Sugar and the planet resembling Jupiter (I think) opposite.
 Finally, the Waiting for the Interurban statue (above), where you must look at the dog’s face.
 Such a fantastic area buzzing with quirkiness and full of life.

 An $8 round trip ticket and 30 minute ferry ride away, I didn’t know what to expect from this island.
 But we fell in love with this pretty, quaint town in Washington.
 We visited for lunch and lucky we were hungry as Isla Bonita filled us with delicious and reasonably-priced Mexican cuisine.
-We then wandered down Winslow Way, stopping for a look in Bon Bon, and quickly walking past the boutiques brimming with beautiful clothing so as not to be tempted.
+Then we wandered down Winslow Way, stopping for a look in Bon Bon.
+We quickly walked past the boutiques brimming with beautiful clothing so as not to be tempted.

 Our final stop on the island was down by the waterfront to capture the perfect houses and moored yachts reflected in the sea.
 As we walked back to the ferry we passed the real estate office, where we noticed houses selling for $1-9 million.
 A little out of our traveller price range.
 We just made the 3:50 pm ferry back to Seattle, which was the most perfect ride.